“Love always protects, always trusts, always hopes, always perseveres.” I Cor 13:7

 “Godly sorrow brings repentance that leads to salvation (and away from sin) and leaves no regret.”
 (2 Corinthians 7:10) The fearful place is when we feel no shame or, if we do, yet choose to push it down.
 Either way, justifying our “pet sins” robs us of intimacy with God and with each other.

 They hid in the garden.
 Then, when God came “looking,” they blamed the serpent and each other but refused to name the real problem – themselves.
 Not that God really didn’t know where they were.
-Once again, He wanted them to come out, come clean.
+Once again, He wanted them to come out, to reveal rather than conceal the wrong they had done.
 He wanted them to be honest, to own up to their guilt so they could be freed from its power.
 He wanted to restore intimacy with Himself and with each other and they had to name their sin so they could confess it and turn.

 We assume that if we are fully known, we will not be fully loved.
 In so doing, we love our reputation and our self righteousness more than we love the one we promised to “love, honor, and cherish.”
 The unhindered bond of trust and love can only be enjoyed when we lay ourselves bare before the Lord and then before our spouse.

 But we do them and ourselves a disservice when we assume they won’t give grace and will love us less.
 We show no trust in them and, thus, brick upon brick is layered on the wall of our hearts keeping us from the true intimacy for which we were made.
-But transparency frees us to forgive!
+But transparency frees us to forgive and be forgiven; for God to begin to transform a marriage into the beautiful, unhindered delight He always intended!

-We are sinners in need of grace and so, we will fail each other; but God never intended for us to use that grace as a license for sin or for minimizing it.
+We are sinners in need of grace, and so we will fail each other; but God never expected us to use that grace as a license for sin or for minimizing it.
 He never intended us to use the too oft spoken, “That’s just who I am; I can’t help It; it’s not that bad” rationale or use our male/female propensities as an excuse for our choices and offenses.

 God’s desire for His people is a growing obedience not an intentional defiance.
 When we choose to pursue that which is after the heart of God, the hearts of two are emboldened to love better and trust more deeply.
 But when we make the foolish choice to remain in or return to entangling indulgences, we create a chasm that lies between.